Rear area postal service

 6th Army "Zulässig Postüberwachungsstelle 6.
 Armee" + "Postüberwachungsstelle Geprüft Tourmai".

-Before the change of Lines of Communication area between the 1st and 6th armies, the TOURNAI military district was made up of the Belgian districts of TOURNAI and ATH.
+Before the transfer of the Lines of Communication area between the 1st and 6th Armies, the TOURNAI military district comprised the Belgian districts of TOURNAI and ATH.

-When TOURNAI became the caital town of L. of C. area for the 6th Army, the ATH military district was formed, comprising the district of ATH and the communes of the Tournai district which, like Peruwelz, had not been included in the L. of C. area.
+When Tournai became the capital of the Lines of Communication area for the 6th Army, the ATH military district was established, incorporating the district of ATH along with certain communes from the TOURNAI district, such as PERUWELZ, which had not been included in the new Lines of Communication area.

-The district chief moved to ATH, while the civil commissioner remained in TOURNAI as the representative of the president of the civil administration of the province of Hainaut.
+The district chief relocated to ATH, while the civil commissioner remained in TOURNAI as the representative of the president of the civil administration of the province of Hainaut.

-Therefore, mail from the mine to PERUWELZ was no longer to be checked by the civil commissioner in TOURNAI, but by the civil commissioner in ATH.
-Moreover, this mail was not to be forwarded to TOURNAI, but directly from the Bergverwaltung or the 1st Army's postal control centre to ATH.
+As a result, mail from the mines to PERUWELZ should no longer have been checked by the civil commissioner in TOURNAI, but instead by the civil commissioner in ATH.
+Furthermore, this mail should not have been routed through TOURNAI but rather sent directly from the Bergverwaltung or the 1st Army's postal control centre to ATH.

-There is no definitive explanation, but in my opinion it must have been a misdirection.
+There is no definitive explanation for this discrepancy, but in my view, it must have been due to misdirection.

-In fact, there are letters to PERUWELZ which were directed via ATH and checked on the spot by the civilian commissioner and, during the same period, letters which were directed to TOURNAI.
+Indeed, there are letters addressed to PERUWELZ that were routed via ATH and checked locally by the civil commissioner, while during the same period, other letters were still directed through TOURNAI.

 Letter from ANZIN to PERUWELZ (16 December 1916).
 Control by the Mining Administration.